Nehemiah Chapter Three

 Nehemiah 3:28

-Above the Horse gate, the priests made repairs, each in front of his own house.
+Above the Horse Gate the cohanim made repairs, each one opposite his own house.

 The next stop in our tour of the walls of Old Jerusalem is the Horse Gate.
 This is the gate where the soldiers went in and out of the city.
 We should note that only soldiers rode horses as throughout the Bible they were only used in wars against enemies.
 It reminds us that, as Christians, we are to expect to go to war, especially spiritual warfare.
 We are going to ride into battle with Jesus when He comes back (Revelation 19:11-16).